econia-labs/econia/src/move/econia/doc/market.md

 ID.

-Once a market is registered, signing users and delegated custodians can place limit orders on the book as makers, takers can place market orders or swaps against the order book, and makers can cancel or change the size of any outstanding orders they have on the book.
+Once a market is registered, signing users and delegated custodians can place limit orders on the book as makers and/or as takers, takers can place market orders or swaps against the order book, and makers can cancel or change the size of any outstanding orders they have on the book.

 Econia implements an atomic matching engine for processing taker fills against maker orders on the book, and emits events in response